karsten-vermeulen-dev/Into-the-deep-blue-C/Lesson 04 - The loop & flow of a program/README.md

-## Lesson 3 - Operator!
-Express yourself!
+## Lesson 4 - The loop & flow of a program

 ### Lesson material coming soon!

 ### Sample code

+- Conditions
+- Loops

+### Exercises

+- A game menu
+- An inventory system
-- Operators
+- Guess my name